How social inequality can affect your mental health

 • Religion

-Research shows that experiencing discrimination can be a major source of stress and is linked to mental health conditions like anxiety and depression.
+Research shows that experiencing discrimination can be a major source of stress.
+It is linked to mental health conditions like anxiety and depression.
 No one should ever have to experience discrimination.
 If you have experienced discrimination, you are not alone.
-There is support out there and you should not have to deal with it by yourself.
+Support is available, and you don’t have to face it on your own.

 Political factors